Danjb1/2d-tilebased-engine/README.md

 example, you might add a graphical component to an Entity to allow it to be rendered.

-### Implement Rendering
+### Handle Input

-Write your own implementation for `GameState.render()` to render the level and any Entities with graphical components attached to them.
+Write your own implementation for your state's `pollInput()` method to get the user's input using your preferred library.

 ### Camera Tracking